-While I had preoccupied myself with the heady stuff of halal/zabiha/organic wars online and in the Islamic community center buffet lines- I never knew how much hands-on work it takes to care for these delicious creatures Allah gifted to us.
+While I had preoccupied myself with the heady stuff of halal, zabiha, and organic wars online and in the Islamic community centre buffet lines, I never knew how much hands-on work it takes to care for these delicious creatures Allah gifted to us.

 I truly am one of those Muslims Abdul-Matin believes “are very disconnected from the natural world and the processes that create stuff.”

-How idealized, yet unattainable this sounded to me and people I have since known to reference this tradition.
-You know, people do have to work at jobs and children have to go to school.
+How idealised yet unattainable this sounded to me and to people I have since known to reference this tradition.
+You know, people do have to work, and children have to go to school.
 Maybe on holidays or for retirement, but never did I imagine I could provide my children with a similarly healthy lifestyle.

 Right now, looking out the window to where my front yard would be if I were in a tract home, I see my neighbour baking hers and our daily bread in a traditional earthen oven.